Marcello Malpighi: Research

 A talented sketch artist, Malpighi seems to have been the first author to have made detailed drawings of individual organs of flowers.
 In his Anatome plantarum is a longitudinal section of a flower of Nigella (his Melanthi, literally honey-flower) with details of the nectariferous organs.
 He adds that it is strange that nature has produced on the leaves of the flower shell-like organs in which honey is produced.

 Malpighi had success in tracing the ontogeny of plant organs, and the serial development of the shoot owing to his instinct shaped in the sphere of animal embryology.
 He specialized in seedling development, and in 1679, he published a volume containing a series of exquisitely drawn and engraved images of the stages of development of Leguminosae (beans) and Cucurbitaceae (squash, melons).
 Later, he published material depicting the development of the date palm.
-The great Swedish botanist Linnaeus named the genus Malpighia in honor of Malpighi's work with plants; Malpighia is the type genus for the Malpighiaceae, a family of tropical and subtropical flowering plants.
+The great Swedish botanist Linnaeus named the genus Malpighia in honour of Malpighi's work with plants; Malpighia is the type genus for the Malpighiaceae, a family of tropical and subtropical flowering plants.

 Because Malpighi was concerned with teratology (the scientific study of the visible conditions caused by the interruption or alteration of normal development) he expressed grave misgivings about the view of his contemporaries that the galls of trees and herbs gave birth to insects.
 He conjectured (correctly) that the creatures in question arose from eggs previously laid in the plant tissue.

-Malpighi's investigations of the lifecycle of plants and animals led him into the topic of reproduction.
+Malpighi's investigations of the lifecycle of plants and animals led him to the topic of reproduction.
 He created detailed drawings of his studies of chick embryo development, starting from 2–3 days after fertilization with these drawings of embryos having a focus on the developmental timing of the limbs and organs.
 Additionally, seed development in plants (such as the lemon tree), and the transformation of caterpillars into insects.
 Malpighi also postulated about the embryotic growth of humans, written in a letter to Girolamo Correr, a patron of scientists, Malphighi suggested that all the components of the circulatory system would have been developed at the same time in embryo.
 His discoveries helped to illuminate philosophical arguments surrounding the topics of emboîtment, pre-existence, preformation, epigenesis, and metamorphosis.

 Years in Rome

 In 1691 Pope Innocent XII invited him to Rome as papal physician.
 He taught medicine in the Papal Medical School and wrote a long treatise about his studies which he donated to the Royal Society of London.

 Marcello Malpighi died of apoplexy (an old-fashioned term for a stroke or stroke-like symptoms) in Rome on 30 November 1694, at the age of 66.
 In accordance with his wishes, an autopsy was performed.
 The Royal Society published his studies in 1696.
-Asteroid 11121 Malpighi is named in his honor.
+Asteroid 11121 Malpighi is named in his honour.